Skip to main content

 More vaginal discharge

-Frequent urination
+Frequent peeing

 A UTI is an infection of your bladder, urethra or kidneys.
 They are common during pregnancy.
 Being pregnant increases your risk of complications from a UTI.
-See your GP, midwife or obstetrician if you think you have a UTI.
+Contact your GP, midwife or obstetrician if you think you have a UTI.

 You may need to get up during the night to pee.
 To help with this, keep drinking plenty during the day but cut out drinks in the late evening.